Senal-Punsara/senal-punsara/README.md

 ## 👩‍💻 About Me

 - 🎓 Software Engineering Undergraduate at the University of Colombo School of Computing.
-- 🌱 Interested in Web Development and Cyber Security.
+- 🌱 Interested in Software Engineering, Full-Stack Development and Cyber Security.

 ## 🛠 Tech Stack